Protesters gather at entrance to Iraq's Nahr Bin Omar oilfield: police

 Officials at the field, operated by state-run Basra Oil Co., said production operations were running normally.

-Production from Nahran Bin Omar now stands at around 44,000 barrels per day, oilfield officials said.
+Production from Nahr Bin Omar now stands at around 44,000 barrels per day, oilfield officials said.

+On Friday, hundreds of Iraqi protesters stoned and tried to break into the provincial government headquarters in the southern oil hub of Basra demanding better public services and an end to pervasive corruption.

+Protesters threatened to break into the field if the government did not respond to their demands to improve basic services and address their complaints over Basra’s drinking water, which residents say is undrinkable due to high salt levels.

 Reporting by Aref Mohammed; Writing by Ahmed Rasheed; Editing by Raissa Kasolowsky